folm/bcoin/README.md

 ---

-**Bcoin** is an alternative implementation of the folm protocol, written in node.js.
+**Folmcoin** is an alternative implementation of the folm protocol, written in node.js.

 Although still in a beta state, fcoin is well tested and aware of all known